jmmccray/weather-service/README.md

 * Using a Windows machine.
 Linux or Mac OS machine hasn't been tested but should work with appropriate environment variables set.

 ### Setting Up Environment Variables
 To make successful calls to the Open Weather API, you'll need an Open Weather API Key.
-To create a key follow these instructions.
-Then, in config.env file
+To create a key follow these [instructions](https://openweathermap.org/api/one-call-3#start).
+Then, in the config.env file replace "your_open_weather_api_key" with your key.
 ```
-OW_API_KEY="
+OW_API_KEY="your_open_api_key"
 ```

 ### Running main.go: